AustinMoninger/mac-dev-setup/README.md

 Once upon a time, I got a laptop for work.
 And it had none of the settings/installations/configurations that I wanted/needed/craved. **NEVER AGAIN.**

-This is for me and every future work/personal Mac I get.
+This is so I never have to remember anything and can use this on every future work/personal Mac I get.
 And for anyone else who wants to use it.
 Lots of credit to [this repository](https://github.com/nicolashery/mac-dev-setup) from which I borrowed a good chunk of this setup.

 ## Manual Downloads